Mikeharrison3/k8s_validation-webhook-example/Readme.md

 ## How to get started?

 * Spin up a kubernetes cluster.
-I recomend K3d.
+I recommend K3d.
 * Build the docker file, which will compile the code as well.
     ```
     docker build . --tag  [your docker repo]
     ```
-* Update deployment/deployment.yaml image to you rrepo.
+* Update deployment/deployment.yaml image to your repo.
 * Run deployment.install.sh
 * Deploy test pod manifest.
     ```